jfuica/bingada/README.md

 # Dependencies

-- GTKAda: independently installed
+- GtkAda: independently installed
 - canberra-ada: used as a git submodule

-In order to build libcanberra (instructions for Linux):
+In order to build libcanberra (only for Linux):

 ```
 git clone --recursive https://github.com/jfuica/bingada